Our campus approach

 Leadership & institutional commitment

-Visible leadership statements: The Coalition on Sexual Violence Prevention, co-chaired by two vice presidents, includes staff, faculty, graduate/professional and undergraduate student leaders who inform the development of prevention and intervention strategies related to sexual and dating violence, sexual harassment, domestic violence, stalking, and related misconduct.
+Active and visible leadership: The Coalition on Sexual Violence Prevention, co-chaired by two vice presidents, includes staff, faculty, graduate/professional, and undergraduate student leaders who inform the development of prevention and intervention strategies related to sexual and dating violence, sexual harassment, domestic violence, stalking, and related misconduct.

-Biennial data collection and analysis: In order to monitor trends and inform program development, a student survey to measure incidence and prevalence of sexual and dating violence, knowledge of resources, and reporting options after victimization is conducted every other year.
+Biennial data collection and analysis: In order to monitor trends and inform program development, a student survey is conducted every other year to measure incidence and prevalence of sexual and dating violence, knowledge of resources, and reporting options after victimization.
 Not only does this meet state requirements for surveying the student population but it provides ongoing information and valuable insight about the context in which victimization occurs.

 Culture change strategies